SpacingBat3/MT-CoreAnim/Readme.md

 - [ ] Avoid *game exceptions*, *rule exceptions* etc. Make code generic enough so it can figure out any abnormalities on its own.

+> [!NOTE]
-  - **Note**: The idea of this point is to make animations as much fitting into other games than MTG as possible.
-Some stuff however may be limited, due to conflicts with the game animations.
+> The idea of this point is to make animations as much fitting
+> into other games than MTG as possible.
+Some stuff however may be limited,
+> due to conflicts with the game animations.

 - [ ] Provide *monoids* API to resolve conflicts between game and mod animations.